aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/charts/To-Image/_index.md

 ## **Rendering Charts**

-Aspose.Cells for Python via .NET APIs support to convert the Excel Charts to images formats without requiring any additional tools or applications.
-In order to provide rendering support, the [**Chart**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart) class has exposed [**to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) methods with a verity of overloads to best suit the application requirements.
+Aspose.Cells for Python via .NET APIs support converting Excel charts to image formats without requiring any additional tools or applications.
+In order to provide rendering support, the [**Chart**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart) class has exposed [**to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) methods with a variety of overloads to best suit the application requirements.

 ### **Rendering Charts to Images**

-The [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method has a verity of overloads to support simple as well as advanced rendering.
-If the application requirement is to render the chart in its default dimensions, we suggest you use the [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method as follow.
+The [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method has a variety of overloads to support simple as well as advanced rendering.
+If the application requirement is to render the chart in its default dimensions, we suggest you use the [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method as follows.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-ChartRendering-ChartRenderingChartToImage.py" >}}

 It is also possible to render the charts to images with advanced settings.
-Aspose.Cells for Python via .NET APIs have exposed an overload version of [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method that could accept an instance of [**ImageOrPrintOptions**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/imageorprintoptions/), while allowing to specify parameters such as resolution, smoothing mode, image format and so on.
+Aspose.Cells for Python via .NET APIs have exposed an overload version of [**Chart.to_image**](https://reference.aspose.com/cells/python-net/aspose.cells.charts/chart/to_image) method that can accept an instance of [**ImageOrPrintOptions**](https://reference.aspose.com/cells/python-net/aspose.cells.rendering/imageorprintoptions/), allowing you to specify parameters such as resolution, smoothing mode, image format, and so on.

 {{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Charts-ChartRendering-ChartRenderingChartToImageWithAdvancedOptions.py" >}}

 ## **Supported Chart Types for Rendering**

 There are a few chart types that are currently not supported for rendering.
-Such chart types contain **N** in the **Supported** column of the below table.
+Such chart types contain **N** in the **Supported** column of the table below.

 |**Chart type**|**Chart sub-type**|**Supported**|
 | :- | :- | :- |